-During the year 2018, the Company acquired, through its wholly-owned subsidiary IA American Holdings Inc., 100% of the shares of IA American Warranty Group Inc. (formerly IA American Casualty Holdings Inc.), which owned 100% of the shares of Dealers Assurance Company and Southwest Reinsure Inc. Furthermore, the Company directly acquired 100% of the shares of PPI Management Inc. Lastly, the Company also acquired, directly or through its subsidiaries, insurance and mutual fund broker businesses.
+During the year 2018, the Company acquired, through its subsidiary IA American Holdings Inc., 100% of the shares of IA American Warranty Group Inc. (formerly IA American Casualty Holdings Inc.), which owned 100% of the shares of Dealers Assurance Company and Southwest Reinsure Inc. Furthermore, the Company acquired, through its wholly-owned subsidiary iA Insurance, 100% of the shares of PPI Management Inc. Lastly, the Company also acquired, through its subsidiaries, insurance and mutual fund broker businesses.
 As at December 31, 2018, the final allocation of the acquisition price was completed for all these acquisitions.

-5) Invested Assets and Investment Income
+5 Invested Assets and Investment Income